irem-naz/MultiGpu-Exploration/FinalExec/README.md

 ```

 ## Understanding the MNIST Dataset
 The complete dataset has a load of 210 MB.
 Array X has 70000 data points with 784 features [shape = (70000,784)].
 There are 70000 labels, array y.
+There are 10 types of classes, indicated by an integer value from 0 to 9, in the y array.

 Both of the arrays are divided into 75% - 25% where initial group is used for training and the latter is used for testing.
 The accuracy printing is disabled for the codes above, however, each model performs with >95% accuracy.

+## Understanding the exploration
+The tests explored here are all conducted over multi-class KNN, if not previously explored please follow this [link](https://www.geeksforgeeks.org/how-does-knn-handle-multi-class-classification-problems/) to learn more about KNNs.

 ## Description of KKN_Example_int
 There are 4 files in this folder ```numpyFile.py, cudaFile.cu, cupyFile.py, hybridFile.py```.
 The default configuration for running each script by itself is